melisplatform/melis-cms-page-script-editor/README.md

 composer require melisplatform/melis-cms-page-script-editor
 ```

 The Melis CMS Page Script Editor module needs to be manually activated on the chosen site for the defined scripts to be rendered.
-This will be done by going to Site Tools > Sites, select a site, then activate the module in the 'Module Loading' tab.
+This will be done by going to MelisCms > Site Tools > Sites menu, select a site, then activate the module in the 'Module Loading' tab.

 ### Database